Settings and LoggedQuantity

 r.connect_lq_math(d, to_radius, to_diameter)

-For the special case of linear co-dependence, the above code is equivalent to:
+For the special case of linear co-dependence, you can use the built-in method connect_lq_scale.
+The above code is equivalent to:

 r = self.settings.New("radius")